When to See a Podiatrist: What They Do and Signs You Shouldn't Ignore

 Post-surgical Checkups: If you’ve had foot or ankle surgery, follow-up care from a podiatrist is crucial for proper healing.

-if you've recently had a procedure, understanding foot recovery timelines can help you recognise what's normal verses when professional review is needed
+If you've recently had a procedure, understanding foot recovery timelines can help you recognise what's normal verses when professional review is needed

 When to See a Podiatrist Urgently